Knowing what to expect after surgery can help lessen your fears and help prepare you for what you may notice and need to do after surgery.

 Central venous catheter

-A central venous catheter (CVC) is a tube in your neck that goes to the large vein above your heart.
+A central venous catheter (CVC) (also known as a Central Venous Access Device, CVAD) is a tube inserted in a large vein in your neck when you are in the operating room.
 A CVC allows your healthcare team to give you fluids and medicines, draw blood for blood tests, and to check if you are getting enough fluids.

 A Foley catheter is a tube that drains urine from the bladder.
 It also helps the new ureter stay attached to your bladder and heal properly.
 This tube stays in for at least 5 days and is usually removed before you leave the hospital.